dodoweg/miniECS/README.md

 world.createEntity().assign(position, { velocity }, { shape: "circle" });
 ```

 In this example, we create a new entity using the `createEntity()` method of the world object.
 We pass three components to the `assign()` method: `position`, `velocity`, and `shape`.
 The position component is nested within an object, while the velocity component is passed and nested directly in the `assign()` function.
 The shape component is a modified object from the default one and needs to be nested within the `assign()` method.

 By using the `assign()` method in this way, the entity will have the assigned components (position, velocity, and shape) accessible as properties in its root, allowing you to work with these components in your application.

 ### Component Queries for Systems

 miniECS.js allows you to define queries to retrieve entities based on specific component requirements.
 These queries can be used by systems to operate on entities that match the specified criteria.
-For example, you can define a query called "movable" that requires the "position" and "velocity" components:
+For example, you can define a query called `movable` that requires the `position` and `velocity` components, and a `renderable` query that requires the `shape` component :

 ```javascript
 let queries = {